Komiblanka/Veracode2xlsx/README.md

-This Python script transforms a Veracode report in XML format to a more exploitable format like xls.
+This Python script transforms a Veracode report in XML format to a more exploitable format like xlsx.
 This way, we can manage all the found vulnerabilities found and manage the statistics and who the code belongs to.